dannkkie/tic-tac-toe/README.md

 -   Ruby

 ## Live Demo
 -   You can use this link if and skip straight to playing instructions for those who are impatient.
+Then hit the run button.
 [Live Demo Link](https://repl.it/@mosesmuchemi/tic-tac-toe)

 ## Getting Started